ianozsvald/notes_to_self/README.md

 ### `merge`

 Merging is the underlying operation, `df.join` is a shortcut into `merge`.  `join` merges keys on the left with the index on the right, it doesn't change the resulting index.
-Prefer `merge` to stay explicit.
+Prefer `merge` to stay explicit and check to see if the `index` has changed.

 `indicator=True` adds `_merge` column with indicators like `both`. `validate='many_to_one'` validates uniqueness on the right (or left or both), raising `MergeError` if not validated.